quicwg/base-drafts/draft-ietf-quic-transport.md

 server, type 1 for a client) enters the "Open" state if the receiving part enters the "Recv" state.

-Sending the first STREAM or STREAM_BLOCKED frame to be sent causes a send stream to enter the "Send" state.
+Sending the first STREAM or STREAM_BLOCKED frame causes a send stream to enter the "Send" state.
 An implementation might choose to defer allocating a Stream ID to a send stream until it sends the first frame and enters this state, which can allow for better stream prioritization.

 In the "Send" state, an endpoint transmits - and retransmits as necessary - data in STREAM frames.
 The endpoint respects the flow control limits of its peer, accepting MAX_STREAM_DATA frames.
-It generates STREAM_BLOCKED frames if it encounters flow control limits.
+An endpoint in the "Send" state generates STREAM_BLOCKED frames if it encounters flow control limits.

 After the application indicates that stream data is complete and a STREAM frame containing the FIN bit is sent, the send stream enters the "Data Sent" state.